spectrocloud/librarium/content/docs/19-kubernetes-knowlege-hub/00-how-to/06-deploy-stateless-frontend-app.md

 In this tutorial, you containerized a stateless React-based app and deployed it with Kubernetes by creating a Dockerfile, building a Docker image, creating a Kubernetes deployment, and creating a Kubernetes service.

-To learn more about Kubernetes, you can check in the communities section of [our documentation](https://docs.spectrocloud.com/) or join our [slack channel](https://join.slack.com/t/spectrocloudcommunity/shared_invite/zt-1mw0cgosi-hZJDF_1QU77vF~qNJoPNUQ) to have exciting conversations on Kubernetes with our community members.
+To learn more about Kubernetes, you can join our [slack channel](https://join.slack.com/t/spectrocloudcommunity/shared_invite/zt-1mw0cgosi-hZJDF_1QU77vF~qNJoPNUQ).
+Learn from other Kubernetes users and get to know fellow community members.